Baby’s First Word and Dog’s Confused Reaction

 • Am I still the favorite?

-The Beginning of Baby and Dog Communication
+The Beginning of Baby-and-Dog Communication

 The Dog Accidentally Encourages More Talking

-Dogs are surprisingly good at rewarding baby behavior.
-If the baby makes sounds and the dog reacts dramatically, the baby often repeats the sound for entertainment.
+If the baby makes a sound and the dog reacts dramatically, the baby may repeat the sound.
+The dog becomes an audience.

 Every Family Remembers the First Word